gretelai/gretel-hybrid/terraform/aws/README.md

   Type     Reason            Age   From                Message
   ----     ------            ----  ----                -------
   Warning  FailedScheduling  114s  default-scheduler   0/1 nodes are available: 1 node(s) didn't match Pod's node affinity/selector. preemption: 0/1 nodes are available: 1 Preemption is not helpful for scheduling..
-  Normal   TriggeredScaleUp  82s   cluster-autoscaler  pod triggered scale-up: [{aks-gretelgpu-27672801-vmss 0->1 (max: 3)}]
+  Normal   TriggeredScaleUp  82s   cluster-autoscaler  pod triggered scale-up: [{gretel-workers-gpu-20231017181210872600000026 0->1 (max: 3)}]
 ```

 We can see above the "TriggeredScaleUp" event.
 There wasn't an appropriate node created in the GPU Worker Node Group, so the cluster-autoscaler created one.
 We have to wait 2-3 minutes for this node to be created and join the cluster.
 If you deploy your node groups with a minimum auto scaling size of at least 1 node you will not need to wait.
-The trade off is that running a cloud instance 24/7 will incur costs with Azure.
+The trade off is that running a cloud instance 24/7 will incur costs with your cloud provider.

 Wait 5-10 minutes and then run the get pods command again to check on the status of the pod.